Sonakhach/project-3/README.md

 **Scanning services and version of metasploiable**

+**We will use version of ftp server for searching vulnerabilities.**

 **using –m options enable “copy to directory/folder parameter” as this option provides the same information as above related to the exploit, as well as copy the exploit in your current working directory.**

+To read about exploit we can use the following command

 ![im1](https://github.com/Sonakhach/project-3/blob/main/Screenshot_2024-12-26_13_10_39.png)